RR0 [![Build Status](https://travis-ci.org/RR0/rr0.org.svg?branch=master)](https://travis-ci.org/RR0/rr0.org) [![Code Climate](https://codeclimate.com/github/RR0/rr0.org/badges/gpa.svg)](https://codeclimate.com/github/RR0/rr0.org) [![Test Coverage](https://codeclimate.com/github/RR0/rr0.org/badges/c

 # RR0 [![Build Status](https://travis-ci.org/RR0/rr0.org.svg?branch=master)](https://travis-ci.org/RR0/rr0.org) [![Code Climate](https://codeclimate.com/github/RR0/rr0.org/badges/gpa.svg)](https://codeclimate.com/github/RR0/rr0.org) [![Test Coverage](https://codeclimate.com/github/RR0/rr0.org/badges/coverage.svg)](https://codeclimate.com/github/RR0/rr0.org)

-This repository hosts both data and code of the [RR0 website](https://rr0.org).
+This repository hosts both data and code for the [RR0 website](https://rr0.org).

 ## Analysis